What to Research Before a Job Interview

 The Practical Logistics: Day-Before and Day-Of Execution

 Preparation falls apart if practical details are ignored.
-Below is a concise checklist you can use the day before and the day of the interview.
+Below is a concise checklist you can use the day before and day of the interview.

 1. Re-read the job description and align each bullet to a StoryBank example.